asev/homeassistant-uponor/README.md

 ## Installation

 1. Startup and configure heating system on Uponor Smatrix mobile app.
-Make sure your can control heating via app.
+Make sure you are able to control heating via the app.
-System has to be connected to local network and you should know it's IP address.
+System has to be connected to the local network and you should know it's IP address.

 2. Copy the custom_components folder to your own Home Assistant /config folder.